-- Eight (88.9%) of patients admitted scored 12 or higher on HAD-D at admission - Of these, 87.5% showed a reduction in score by the time of discharge - The scores in 85.7% of those reduced to below threshold
+- Four (44.4%) of patients admitted scored 12 or higher on HAD-D at admission - Of these, 100% showed a reduction in score by the time of discharge

 (NOTE: the following charts have been constructed using the dataset of the whole patient group of 15.
 They include scores at admission and at discharge.
 The bold line at "12" on the bottom axis indicates the clinical cut-off / threshold point, as described above.)